-Moving Window: This category represents queries that will provide results based on a moving window of time, for example, simple recipes such as moving averages or medians for each series over the last X minutes|hours|days|weeks.
-Additionally, this category includes more advanced recipes such as the amount of time that’s passed since the last reported value or tumbling windows.
-Here is a configured moving average query:
+Moving Window: Queries that provide results based on a moving window of time, for example, moving averages or medians for each series over the last X minutes, hours, days, or weeks.
+This category also includes more advanced recipes, for example, to find the amount of time that’s passed since the last reported value, or recipes for tumbling windows.
+Here’s a configured moving average query:

 Accessing Query Wizard